Channa argus

 Habitat Slow-moving streams, swamps, vegetated ponds, and wetlands.
 Survives in water temperatures from 32ºF to 86ºF, including waters covered in ice.

-Description Cylindical fish, with a snakelike head and large mouth with sharp teeth.
+Description Cylindrical fish, with a snakelike head and large mouth with sharp teeth.
 The tail is truncated.
-Easily identified by dark irregular blotches along the sides.
+Adults are golden tan to pale brown or olive in color, snakeheads are easily identified by dark irregular blotches along the sides, and saddlelike blotches along the back.
+The coloration of juveniles is similar to adults.

 His sister was ailing, and the man in Maryland remembered that, back home in Hong Kong, there was a fish that was considered a delicacy and a restorative.
 He would make a fish soup for her.
 He called an Asian fish market in New York and ordered a couple of northern snakeheads, live.
 But by the time they arrived, she was well again.
 He put the fish––also sold as pets––in an aquarium, and started feeding them goldfish.
 The snakeheads started to grow.
 Soon they were devouring a dozen goldfish a day.
 What to do?